-Empire Offshore Wind LLC (Empire or the Applicant) proposes to construct and operate the Empire Wind 2 (EW 2) Project as one of two separate offshore wind projects to be located within the Bureau of Ocean Energy Management (BOEM) designated Renewable Energy Lease Area OCS-A 0512 (Lease Area).
+Empire Offshore Wind LLC and EW Offshore Wind Transport Corporation (collectively, Empire, or the Applicant) proposes to construct and operate the Empire Wind 2 (EW 2) Project as one of two separate offshore wind projects to be located within the Bureau of Ocean Energy Management (BOEM) designated Renewable Energy Lease Area OCS-A 0512 (Lease Area).
 The EW 2 Project will require an electric transmission system to connect the offshore wind farm to the point of interconnection (POI) to the New York State Transmission System.
 An electric transmission line with a design capacity of 125-kilovolt (kV) or more, extending a distance of one mile or more, is subject to review and approval by the New York State Public Service Commission (Commission or NYSPSC) as a major electric transmission facility pursuant to Article VII of the New York Public Service Law (PSL).
-The EW 2 Project transmission system will extend a total of approximately 12.1 miles (mi) (19.5 kilometers [km]) within the State of New York and includes 230-kV export cable circuits and 345-kV interconnection cable circuits.
-As such, this application is being submitted to the Commission pursuant to Article VII of the PSL for the portions of the EW 2 Project transmission system that are located within the State of New York (collectively, the NY Project).
+The EW 2 Project transmission system will extend a total of approximately 12.2 miles (mi) (19.6 kilometers [km]) within the State of New York and includes two 345-kV cable circuits.